-The popular way of finding our life purpose is to pursue an interest that we’re passionate about.
+We’re told that the only way to find our life purpose is to pursue an interest that we’re passionate about.
 While this may work for some people, it may not for others.
-Fortunately, there are other unconventional ways to discover our life’s work, that defined the path of many famous people in history.
+Fortunately, there are other unconventional ways to find your life purpose and discover your life’s work.
+These techniques defined the path of many famous people in history.
 (Estimated reading time: 4 minutes)

 “The mystery of human existence lies not in just staying alive, but in finding something to live for.”— Fyodor Dostoyevsky